Personal Finance

 (Source: Bureau of Labor Statistics)

-This includes both essential costs, such as housing and food, as well as discretionary spending on items like travel and entertainment.
+This encompasses essential expenses like housing and food, plus discretionary spending on travel and entertainment.

 45% of Baby Boomers have no retirement savings